wrrogers/VQ-VAE_v1/README.md

 ![DLCR](https://github.com/wrrogers/VQ-VAE_v1/blob/master/dlcr.png)

 # Results
 As expected the DLCR method works better than using only a single 1x1 conv layer.
 Overall the results may still be promising, but a little more work is needed.
 The intial tests were done without a validation set.
 The model using the DLCR method shows improved Perplexity which indicates better generalization.
-My guess is that as it is, the DLCR method shows a lower reconstruction error, but it is in fact overfitting and a validation set is needed to show it.
+My guess is that as it is, the DLCR method doesn't show a lower reconstruction error, but it is in fact because other models are overfitting and a validation set is needed to show it.
 See the results below ...

 ### Comparing VQ-VAE with 1x1 conv layer and DLCR
 **Inception ResNet v2 /w 1 conv:**